-The Dental Laboratory Technology Program
+The Restorative Dental Technology Program

 Restorative Dental Technology is both a science and an art.
 Restorative Dental Technologists provide an essential support service for the dental profession.
 Upon a written prescription from a dental clinician, they design, fabricate and repair all types of custom made restorative dental prostheses to replace or restore either the partial or total loss of natural teeth with fixed and removable partial dentures and crowns.

 What is a Dental Technologist?